 - Any Immunization records you have already

-The vaccinations that are usually required, are varicella ( Chicken Pox), MMR ( measles, mumps, rubella), Tetanus and pertussis ( TDAP), and influenza ( Flu vaccine ) during FLU season ( Sept – April, usually).
+- vaccinations: varicella ( Chicken Pox), MMR ( measles, mumps, rubella), Tetanus and pertussis ( TDAP), and influenza ( Flu vaccine ) during FLU season ( Sept – April, usually)

-Bring the Bring your Cell Phone.
-Please call 207-699-0901 when you arrive to let the doctor know you have arrived.
+- Bring your Cell Phone.
+Please call 207-699-0901 when you arrive to let the doctor know you have arrived

 PLEASE make sure to cancel your appointment if you do not plan to come.
 There is a $75.00 fee whether or not you see the doctor, called a no-show fee, if you do not come to the appointment and have not called at least one day in advance to cancel.